kk-deng/Finance-Votes-Counter-Python/README.md

 *Built by Kelvin Deng*

-## Pybank for financial records from a company.
+## Part 1.
+Pybank for financial records from a company.

 From the dataset we received, it has two columns: **Date** and **Profit/Losses**.
 This python script analyzes the data and generates a financial report with the following info: